MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 <img src="/images/image_examples_processed.png" width=850>
 </p>

-In the next step, we will extract Radiomic features from the processed images.
-But first we will provide a brief introduction on Radiomic features.
+In the next step, we extract Radiomic features from the processed images.
+But first we provide a brief introduction on Radiomic features.

 ## What are Radiomic Features?
 Radiomics is quantifying and extracting many imaging patterns including texture and shape features from images using automatic and semi-automatic algorithms. ​These features, usually invisible to the human-eye, can be extracted non-subjectively and used to train and validate models for prediction and early stratification of patients.
 Radiomic features are categorized into five group of features.